All Episodes

 You know, it's even worse than disregarding the terror threat.

-We are allowing the terrorists, sympathizers and supporters, the foxes to guard the hen house.
+We are allowing the terrorist sympathizers and supporters, the foxes, to guard the hen house.

-I mean, just take the DHS, you know, uh the Homeland Security Advisory Council.
+I mean, just take the DHS, you know, the Homeland Security Advisory Council.

 There are several members that are either affiliated with the Muslim Brotherhood.

-Um as as Phil Haney writes in his book, you have an examples where Muslim Brotherhood officials that were uh implicated in the Holy Land Foundation trial were given tours of O'Hare Airport security.
+As Phil Haney writes in his book, you have examples where Muslim Brotherhood officials that were implicated in the Holy Land Foundation trial were given tours of O'Hare airport security.

-So they are actually crafting uh very sensitive counterterrorism homeland security strategies at DHS, at FBI.
+So they are actually crafting very sensitive counterterrorism homeland security strategies at DHS, at FBI.

-C VE countering violent extremism, which sounds Orwellian, but it basically empowers these radical Islamist groups to not only uh s uh expunge any data on radical Islamic terrorism and connecting the dots between foreign terrorists and and and domestic terrorists.
+And instead of Republicans passing legislation clamping down on that, designating the Muslim Brotherhood a terror group, they actually just today passed a bill validating the very agenda Haney was talking about, CVE, countering violent extremism, which sounds Orwellian, but it basically empowers these radical Islamist groups to not only expunge any data on radical Islamic terrorism and connecting the dots between foreign terrorists and domestic terrorists,

-Let me go to the issue of Hillary Clinton Clinton Foundation, Clinton Library, the Saudis up to twenty-five million to the Clinton Foundation.
+Let me go to the issue of Hillary Clinton, Clinton Foundation, Clinton Library, the Saudis up to $25 million to the Clinton Foundation.

-Let's see, they gave another ten million, I think, to the Clinton Library.
+Let's see, they gave another $10 million, I think, to the Clinton Library.

 Women need permission to go to work or to travel.